RSJ Installation Cost

 The cost of installing an RSJ will vary greatly depending on the size of the beam, your particular property, whether utilities need to be relocated, and where you are based in the UK.
 This includes the cost of hiring a structural engineer, plastering, skip hire, the cost for building control approval, materials, and labour for the installation.

 Note also that this type of work will always create a huge mess, no matter how careful the builders are.
-This mess will not only require a lot of cleaning but usually also some re-plastering and re-decorating.
+This mess will require a lot of cleaning and usually also some re-plastering and re-decorating.

 The labour costs for installing an RSJ depend on the size of the job at hand.
-A single doorway 1m RSJ costs around £400 - £450 for labour, a double doorway 2m RSJ costs around £550 - £600 for labour, and a large open plan 4m RSJ cost around £700 - £800 for labour.
+A single doorway 1m RSJ costs around £400 to £450 for labour, a double doorway 2m RSJ costs around £550 to £600 for labour, and a large open plan 4m RSJ cost around £700 to £800 for labour.

-Hi, I want to have an RSJ replaced.
-Who should I hire to remove the old RSJ or should the installation company take care of this for me?
-I've yet to begin the process.
+I want to have an RSJ replaced.
+Who should I hire to remove the old RSJ, or should the installation company take care of this for me?

 ---|---|